Luxembourg introduces a Beneficial Owners Register

 Following the introduction of new legislation of this nature there are likely to be additional costs for the Entities.
 We are actively developing an impact assessment (which includes this notification to clients) to ensure the cost of compliance is kept as low as possible.

-In the meantime, if you have any questions or concerns relating to this briefing, please speak to your usual Ocorian point of contact.
+In the meantime, if you have any questions or concerns relating to this briefing, please speak to your usual Ocorian point of contact or reach out to one of our contacts below.